brpeterman/forza-trackir-wrapper/README.md

 * [ScpServer](https://github.com/nefarius/ScpToolkit)

+## Setup

+1. Since there are no releases yet, download and compile the source.
+2. Run ForzaTrackIR.exe.
+3. **Important:** Make sure TrackIR is running.
+If it's not running, the application will crash. ;)
+4. Click Start/Stop.
+You should hear Windows activating a new device.
+5. Start Forza and play as usual, but with head tracking.

 ## Limitations

 * This software is incomplete, so it doesn't work very well yet.
 You can't look around while inputting anything else with your controller. :(